CheesecakeTV/SwiftGUI-Docs/05 Examples/04 Expert/Addressbook.md

 This is the basic window:\
 ![](../../assets/images/2025-11-23-20-58-23.png)

+(And yes, after hyperfocused programming for 2 hours, I switched up "age" with "name" in some cases.
+That's politics for you.)

 # Features
 ## Basic
 Select an entry on the left and edit it through the input-elements on the right.